WEA's View On Climate Change

 Climate change is an aggregate of many different economic, cultural, and social forces ranging from our energy systems, to our food systems, to our business models, to the way we design our cities and the places we live, and the values and beliefs underlying those systems.
 In other words, climate change isn’t one thing, with one solution.
 Climate change is a multi-causal challenge, which requires a plethora of discrete practical responses to its plethora of causes.
 In light of this fact the CCTF will focus primarily on discrete environmental issues and concerns, and not the nebulous “climate change problem.”
 If successful our efforts will protect or improve the integrity of ecosystems, which in turn will benefit human wellbeing.
 They will also have a positive impact on mitigating and adapting to climate change.

-The CCFT, in collaboration with other evangelical partners, attended COP21 in Paris in 2015.
-The following statement was issued after the conference (WEA COP21 press release).
+The WEA, in collaboration with other evangelical partners, attended COP21 in Paris in 2015.
+This statement was issued after the Paris Agreement was finalized.
+Read the WEA Secretary General's reflections on his experience at COP21 in Paris.